mhaskar/DNSStager/README.md

 We can see that we received `f642:89ee:fae2:c20a:a0a:4b5b:4b5a:585b` as response which is the first 16 bytes of our encoded payload.

-Then you can execute the agent `/tmp/a2.exe` (as set in using --output in the comand line) and that will download all of the chunks required, decode them and inject them into memory for you.
+Then you can execute the agent `/tmp/a2.exe` (as set in using --output in the comand line) on the target machine and that will download all of the chunks required, decode them and inject them into memory for you.

 # License